wilsonmar/mac-setup/README.md

 ## mac-setup folders

-The mac-setup folder contains the following Bash script files (among other files explained later):
+After automation script <tt>mac-setup.sh</tt> is run, the user's $HOME folder shold contain the following folders:

    * <a href="#Bash">.bash_profile</a> contains what is executed before each Terminal session opens.
    * <a href="#Dotfiles">mydotfile.sh</a> contains the commands to change Apple System Settings.